-For instance, the R-BLADE can be free stading with 4 posts or a two-post pergola when attached to the house.
-The 6.5×6.5 inch posts are the largest among any quality manufacturers’ pergolas in the market, thereby equipping the R-BLADE with better resistance.
+For instance, the R-BLADE can be freestanding with 4 posts or a two-post pergola when attached to the house.
+The 6.5×6.5-inch posts are the largest among any quality manufacturers’ pergolas in the market, thereby equipping the R-BLADE with better resistance.
 The larger the posts, the greater the space between the posts.

 Advantages And Disadvantages Of Standard-Size Vs. Custom-Made Pergolas

-It is a beautiful patio cover that you and your family can enjoy anytime.
-It’s best to weigh the pros and cons of standard-size and custom-made pergolas so you can make an informed choice.
+If you are considering a beautiful patio cover that you and your family can enjoy anytime, it’s best to look at the common patio cover sizes.
+You can weight the pros and cons of standard-size and custom-made pergolas so you can make an informed choice.

-A standard-size pergola is typically low-cost than a custom-built project.
+A standard-size pergola is typically lower-cost than a custom-built project.
 If you want a movable terrace shelter, you can get modular units and combine them to build a pergola.

 Standard-size movable pergolas are ideal if you’re living in a rental space or don’t have room for a large structure.
-However, a custom-made pergola is perfect if you want to accentuate your home with a patio cover that’s perfect for it.
+However, a custom-made pergola is the perfect option if you want to accentuate your home with a patio cover.